 How to Block Websites on Mac OS X

 Over the years you may have struggled to keep yourself away from distracting (yet lovely) websites like Facebook, Twitter, Digg, Reddit, Youtube and others.
 Most of the work places block websites on OS X, hoping it would increase productivity of their employees.
-Ma, what about blocking websites on OS X at home?
+But, what about blocking websites on OS X at home?
 Well, we have put together some of the best tools to keep you away from them partially depending upon which browser you are using.

 Chrome Nanny – Chrome Nanny is an extension for Google Chrome which can be used to block websites on OS X Chrome.
 You can set up white-lists, black-lists and the extent to which the black-listed web sites are blocked.
 It provides all the flexibility you would need to effectively use your time online and can also be disabled or uninstalled with a click